r-spatial/link2GI/vignettes/link2GI6.md

-# Vignette info
+# Vignette Info
-The vignette is a slightly adapted version of the installation guide of the archived RQGIS package.
-Big thanks to [Patrick Schratz](https://github.com/pat-s) and [Jannis Muenchow](https://github.com/jannes-m).
+The vignette is a slightly modified version of the installation guide of the archived RQGIS package.
+Many thanks to [Patrick Schratz](https://github.com/pat-s) and [Jannis Muenchow](https://github.com/jannes-m).

-This vignette guides you through the installation process of QGIS, GRASS- and SAGA-GIS as well as Orfeo Toolbox and GDAL on three different platforms (Windows, Mac, Linux).
+This vignette guides you through the installation process of QGIS, GRASS and SAGA-GIS as well as Orfeo Toolbox and GDAL on three different platforms (Windows, Mac, Linux).
-Following the instructions should ensure that link2GI will work properly.
+Following the instructions should ensure that link2GI works properly.
-With the exception of SAGA (SAGA is pretty idiosyncratic in questions of interface conformity), we recommend to use the latest stable version of all software packages.
+With the exception of SAGA (SAGA is quite idiosyncratic in terms of interface compatibility), we recommend using the latest stable version of all software packages.

-Overall, link2GI allows access to more than some thousands of reliable and well known geo-algorithms.
-However, please note that the number of geo-algorithms you can use linking with link2GI depends on the platform, the system architecture, the selection of installed third-party providers and software package versions.
+Overall, link2GI provides access to more than a few thousand reliable and well-known geoalgorithms.
+Please note, however, that the number of geoalgorithms you can use with link2GI depends on the platform, the system architecture, the selection of installed third-party providers, and the software package versions.

 # Windows

 ## QGIS, GRASS and SAGA
-There are at least two options to install QGIS on Windows.
-The first option is the Standalone Installer from the [QGIS installer page](https://www.qgis.org/en/site/forusers/download.html).
+There are at least two ways to install QGIS on Windows.
+The first option is the standalone installer from the [QGIS installer page] (https://www.qgis.org/en/site/forusers/download.html).
-This will install QGIS along with the third-party providers GRASS and SAGA.
+This will install QGIS along with the third party GRASS and SAGA.
-However, if you would like to use even more third-party providers (e.g., GDAL, GEOS, Taudem, OTB, PostGIS, etc.), it is strongly recommended to use the OSGeo4W Network installer.
+If you want to use even more third party applications (e.g. GDAL, GEOS, Taudem, OTB, PostGIS, etc.) it is strongly recommended to use the OSGeo4W network installer.
-This installer is available on the [QGIS installer page](https://www.qgis.org/en/site/forusers/download.html) as well as on the [OSGeo4W-website](https://trac.osgeo.org/osgeo4w/).
+This installer is available on the [QGIS installer page](https://www.qgis.org/en/site/forusers/download.html) as well as on the [OSGeo4W website](https://trac.osgeo.org/osgeo4w/).

-**NOTE: Do not install QGIS 2.x**
+**NOTE: Do not install QGIS 2.x**.

-To install OSGeo4W, the easiest way is to to use the Express installation:
+The easiest way to install OSGeo4W is to use the express installation:

 ![](https://raw.githubusercontent.com/r-spatial/link2GI/master/figures/00_express.PNG)

-Sorry for the German dialogues.
-Nevertheless, it should be easy enough to follow our steps.
+Sorry for the German dialogs.
+However, it should be easy enough to follow our steps.

-1. Select "Express Installation"
+1. Select "Express Installation
-2. Next check "QGIS, GRASS and GDAL"
+2. Next select "QGIS, GRASS and GDAL
 3. Start the installation.

-This installation is more or less equivalent to the standalone QGIS-installation.
+This installation is more or less the same as the standalone QGIS installation.
-However, to have the full choice of available geoalgorithms provided by QGIS, we recommend to use the  advanced settings of the OSGeo4W Network installer:
+However, to get the full range of geoalgorithms available in QGIS, we recommend using the advanced settings of the OSGeo4W Network installer:

-1. Run the OSGeo4W setup and choose the advanced installation.
+1. Run the OSGeo4W setup and select the advanced installation.

 ![](https://raw.githubusercontent.com/r-spatial/link2GI/master/figures/01_initial_setup.PNG)

-2. Subsequently, accept the default settings until you reach the “Select Packages” window.
+2. Accept the default settings until you reach the "Select Packages" window.

 ![](https://raw.githubusercontent.com/r-spatial/link2GI/master/figures/04_select_packages.PNG)

-3. After expanding the command line utilities, we choose several commandline tools such as gdal and python-core (of course, you can select other components as well):
+3. After expanding the command line utilities, we select several command line tools such as gdal and python-core (of course, you can select other components as well):

 ![](https://raw.githubusercontent.com/r-spatial/link2GI/master/figures/05_command_line_utilties.PNG)

-Additionally, we choose the Desktop-GIS GRASS, the Orfeo Toolbox, SAGA, and QGIS (even if not directly supported by link2GI right now).
-Here, we install both the most recent QGIS 3.x version as well as the long-term release.
+Additionally we choose the Desktop-GIS GRASS, the Orfeo Toolbox, SAGA and QGIS (even if they are not directly supported by link2GI at the moment).
+We install the latest QGIS 3.x version as well as the long term release.

-4. We leave the rest as is, click "Next" and wait for the OSGeo4W-suggestions which we accept.
+4. Leave the rest as it is, click "Next" and wait for the OSGeo4W suggestions, which we accept.

 ![](https://raw.githubusercontent.com/r-spatial/link2GI/master/figures/08_suggestions.PNG)

-Clicking "Next" once more will start the download and installation process which might take a while.
+Clicking "Next" again will start the download and installation process, which may take a while.

-If you wish to to modify, uninstall or update some of the installed components, you might do so later on by running `../OSGeo4W/bin/osgeo4w-setup.exe`.
+If you want to change, uninstall or update some of the installed components, you can do so later by running `../OSGeo4W/bin/osgeo4w-setup.exe`.
-Alternatively, you can download and run again the latest [OSGeo4W-executable](https://trac.osgeo.org/osgeo4w/).
+Alternatively, you can download the latest [OSGeo4W-executable] (https://trac.osgeo.org/osgeo4w/) and run it again.

-If you additionally want to use the **LiDAR processing tools** (LAStools), please follow the steps found [here](https://rapidlasso.de/how-to-install-lastools-toolbox-in-qgis/).
+If you also want to use the **LiDAR processing tools** (LAStools), please follow the steps found [here](https://rapidlasso.de/how-to-install-lastools-toolbox-in-qgis/).

 ## Orfeo Toolbox

-Please [download](https://www.orfeo-toolbox.org/download/) the current (at this point OTB-7.2.0-Win64) or appropriate version of the Orfeo Toolbox software.
-Then follow the advice of the OTB team:
+Please [download](https://www.orfeo-toolbox.org/download/) the latest (currently OTB-7.2.0-Win64) or a suitable version of the Orfeo Toolbox software.
+Then follow the OTB team's advice:

-"We provide standalone binaries for Windows which do not require administrative privileges.
-Download the archive below (32 or 64 bits), and extract it somewhere.
-Double-click on the monteverdi.bat to launch Monteverdi, or mapla.bat for the OTB application browser.
-Please see the [CookBook](https://www.orfeo-toolbox.org/CookBook/Installation.html#windows) for detailed installation instructions."
+"We provide standalone binaries for Windows that do not require administrative privileges.
+Download the archive below (32 or 64 bit) and extract it to a location of your choice.
+Double-click monteverdi.bat to start Monteverdi, or mapla.bat for the OTB application browser.
+Please refer to the [CookBook](https://www.orfeo-toolbox.org/CookBook/Installation.html#windows) for detailed installation instructions.

 # Linux

 ## Ubuntu

-If you install QGIS with the built-in software managers, you will most likely get an outdated QGIS version.
+If you install QGIS using the built-in software managers, you will most likely end up with an outdated version of QGIS.
-To install more recent QGIS releases, we recommend to follow the installation instructions from the [QGIS installers website](https://www.qgis.org/en/site/forusers/download.html).
+To install more recent versions of QGIS, we recommend following the installation instructions from the [QGIS installers website] (https://www.qgis.org/en/site/forusers/download.html).

-Here, we just describe exemplarily the QGIS installation procedure under Debian/Ubuntu following the description found [here](https://www.qgis.org/en/site/forusers/alldownloads.html#debian-ubuntu). link2GI should work as well with Linux derivatives other than Ubuntu.
-However, just Ubuntu , Debian and Manjaro are tested.
+Here we only describe the installation of QGIS on Debian/Ubuntu as described [here](https://www.qgis.org/en/site/forusers/alldownloads.html#debian-ubuntu). link2GI should also work on Linux distributions other than Ubuntu.
+However, only Ubuntu, Debian and Manjaro have been tested.

 Open a terminal window.
-First of all, make sure to remove QGIS and GRASS packages you may have installed before from other repositories:
+First, make sure to remove any QGIS and GRASS packages you may have previously installed from other repositories:

 <!--http://gis.stackexchange.com/questions/167472/qgis-2-8-ubuntu-14-04-installation-issues-terminal-command-attempts-to-install-->
 ```sh